 Perfect For The Easter Holiday

 I absolutely love deviled eggs!
-When making the decision about which Easter recipe to share, this one felt like the absolute obvious!
-Deviled eggs are truly such a timeless recipe, and can be prepared year-round as eggs are always available.
+When making the decision of which Easter recipe to share, this one felt like an obvious choice!
+Deviled eggs are such a timeless recipe, and can be prepared year-round.

-The culinary creativity for this dish is endless.
-Add bacon, crispy fried, and chopped as a topping or a couple of teaspoons added in the yolk mixture.
-Perhaps a bit of spice, mix in Sriracha or Tabasco sauce…as much as you dare, but not too much as the filling will be runny.
-Top with freshly chopped chives, parsley, or smoked paprika.
+The culinary creativity for this dish is truly endless!
+I prefer a bit of crunch in my deviled eggs, so I love adding chopped crispy bacon.
+Add a couple of teaspoons into the yolk mixture or sprinkle as a topping.
+If you’re looking to add a bit of spice, mix in Sriracha or Tabasco sauce…make sure not to add too much as the filling will be runny.
+Garnish with freshly chopped chives, parsley, or smoked paprika.

 My Favorite Deviled Eggs